 Then put your savings straight to debt.

-If you want to accumulate a bunch of money to throw at your debt by the end of January then have a no-spend month, starting today.
+If you want to accumulate a bunch of money to throw at your debt by the end of the year then have a no-spend month, starting today.

 A No-Spend month is when you try not to spend any money other than regular bills like rent and utilities.
 You’re forced to get creative and depending on your monthly spending level the savings can be HUGE.